Active mechanics reveal molecular-scale force kinetics in living oocytes: Introduction

 Oocytes are immature female gametes that are destined to be fertilized and grow into a fully functioning organism.
 They are large cells (80 $\mu$m in diameter) of spherical geometry with a thick actin-rich cortex and a well separated cytoplasmic-skeleton (Fig. \ref{fig:fig1}A).
 The cytoplasmic-skeleton of a mouse oocyte is a composite material that includes actin filaments, microtubules, and intermediate filaments.
 The actin network is composed of long unbranched filaments polymerized from the surface of vesicles that harbor actin nucleating factors \cite{21983562}.
 These vesicles act as nodes to create an inter-connected actin network that is uniform in density throughout the cytoplasm and un-polarized \cite{23873150}; Microtubules are organized in small seeds and do not form long filaments during prophase-I \cite{23954884}; And while it is probable that intermediate filaments are present \cite{nikolova2012}, little is known about their structure or function in mouse oocytes.

 Correct nuclear positioning during prophase-I requires precise spatial and temporal coordination of the cytoskeleton and molecular motors \cite{23851486,23873150}.
 Recent work has shown the importance of mechanical processes in oocyte development \cite{23851486,23873150,25774831}.
 Proper spindle positioning requires the oocyte cortex to soften and exhibit plastic deformation \cite{23851486}, and motion of the cytoplasmic actin network is closely regulated by myosin-V motors \cite{23873150}.
 Motion of large objects, such as positioning of the spindle \cite{23851486} or nucleus \cite{25774831}, must be driven by a physical force generated by nonequilibrium processes.
+For instance, we have recently shown that in prophase-I myosin-V driven vesicle motion maintains a soft cytoskeleton and generates a force to center the nucleus \cite{25774831}.
+Here we focus on the physical understanding of the active forces that generate vesicle motion, and how the detailed quantification and modeling of this activity can successfully predict characteristic parameters of the active forces, such as timescales, velocities and effective forces.

-To investigate the nonequilibrium mechanical activity in living cells, it is necessary to independently measure the active molecular force generation and the local mechanical properties to understand how objects move within the complex intracellular environment.
+To investigate the nonequilibrium mechanical activity in living cells, it is necessary to independently measure the active force generation and the local mechanical properties to understand how objects move within the complex intracellular environment \cite{11724945,14611619,17234946,25126787,Gallet_2009,15937489,18764230,Turlier_2016,Campas_2016,Sugimura_2016}.
 This approach was introduced to study active processes in hair bundles \cite{11724945} and stress fluctuations in cells \cite{14611619}.
 Subsequent studies utilized this concept to investigate cross-linked actin-myosin-II networks in reconstituted systems \cite{17234946}, beads embedded in living cells \cite{25126787,Gallet_2009,15937489,18764230}, and red blood cell membranes \cite{Turlier_2016}.
+Alternative methods of estimating forces \textit{in-vivo} include FRET force sensors, droplet-based sensors, and force inference as recently reviewed \cite{Campas_2016,Sugimura_2016}.

+In this study, we measure the actively driven motion of endogenous vesicles in the largely unexplored cytoplasmic-skeleton of \textit{in-vivo} mouse oocytes and demonstrate a framework to quantify the underlying driving forces.
+Endogenous vesicles embedded in the oocyte cytoplasm experience local elastic caging.
+The vesicles undergo actively driven motion via a sparse actin-myosin-V force generating network that remodels the environment.
+The actin-myosin-V network is the key element that generates force for nuclear positioning \cite{25774831}, yet the underlying physical processes related to active force generation are not well understood.